UBC-MDS/PyDataPeek/README.md

 ### Functions in this package
 All functions take in csv or Excel files as inputs to generate user-friendly summaries of the ingested dataset.
 1. **missing_data_overview**: Returns a visualization of the data where missing values are highlighted and the number of rows and columns are visually displayed.
 A heatmap will be used here to highlight the missing values so it's easy for users to have an overview of which part is missing in the data.
 2. **sample_data**: Returns a dataframe that displays the column names as rows, an example of one row, the data type of each column and summary statistics for each column depending on the data type.
-Integer data is summarized with number of unique values, text data is summarized with average length of string and float data is summarized with the mean of the values.
+Integer data is summarized with number of unique values, text data is summarized with average length of string and float data is summarized with the median of the values.
 3. **explore_with_histograms**: Returns saved png files of histograms that shows the distribution of responses for given columns.
 The given list of numerical columns can be chosen by user.
 4. **explore_with_word_bubble**: Returns a saved word bubble visualization for text data given column name.
 This would allow users to know what are the most frequently used words for each column in a short time.